bbauska/JS-Design/js-design.md

 >
 > *Proxy* A place holder object representing the true object
 >
-> **Behavioral** Based on the way objects play and work together.
+> <b>Behavioral</b> Based on the way objects play and work together.
 >
-> ***Class***
+> <b><i>Class</i></b>
 >
-> *Interpreter* A way to include language elements in an application to
-> match the grammar of the intended language.
+*Interpreter* A way to include language elements in an application to match the grammar of the intended language.

->
-> *Template Method* Creates the shell of an algorithm in a method, then
-> defer the exact steps to a subclass.
+*Template Method* Creates the shell of an algorithm in a method, then defer the exact steps to a subclass.

->
-> ***Object***
->
+<b><i>Object</i></b>

-> *Chain of Responsibility* A way of passing a request between a chain
-> of objects to find the object that can handle the request.
+*Chain of Responsibility* A way of passing a request between a chain of objects to find the object that can handle the request.

->
-> *Command* Encapsulate a command request as an object to enable,
-> logging and/or queuing of requests, and provides error-handling for
-> unhandled re- quests.
+*Command* Encapsulate a command request as an object to enable, logging and/or queuing of requests, and provides error-handling for unhandled re- quests.

->
-> *Iterator* Sequentially access the elements of a collection without
-> knowing the inner workings of the collection.
+*Iterator* Sequentially access the elements of a collection without knowing the inner workings of the collection.

->
-> *Mediator* Defines simplified communication between classes to prevent
-> a group of classes from referring explicitly to each other.
+*Mediator* Defines simplified communication between classes to prevent a group of classes from referring explicitly to each other.

->
-> *Memento* Capture an object\'s internal state to be able to restore it
+*Memento* Capture an object\'s internal state to be able to restore it later.

-> later.
->
-> *Observer* A way of notifying change to a number of classes to ensure
-> consistency between the classes.
+*Observer* A way of notifying change to a number of classes to ensure consistency between the classes.

->
-> *State* Alter an object\'s behavior when its state changes
+*State* Alter an object\'s behavior when its state changes

->
-> *Strategy* Encapsulates an algorithm inside a class separating the
-> selection from the implementation
+*Strategy* Encapsulates an algorithm inside a class separating the selection from the implementation

->
-> *Visitor* Adds a new operation to a class without changing the class
+*Visitor* Adds a new operation to a class without changing the class

-[]{#_bookmark14 .anchor}**CHAPTER 9**
+[]<b>CHAPTER 9</b>

-# JavaScript Design Patterns {#javascript-design-patterns .unnumbered}
+# JavaScript Design Patterns

-> We are now going to explore JavaScript implementations of a number of
-> both classical and modern design patterns.
-This section of the book
-> will cover an introduction to these patterns, whilst the next section
-> will focus on looking at some select patterns in greater detail.
+We are now going to explore JavaScript implementations of a number of both classical and modern design patterns.
+This section of the book will cover an introduction to these patterns, whilst the next section will focus on looking at some select patterns in greater detail.

->
-> A common question developers regularly ask is what the \'ideal\' set
-> of patterns they should be using are.
-There isn\'t a singular answer
-> to this question, but with the aid of what you\'ll learn in this book,
-> you will hopefully be able to use your best judgment to select the
-> right patterns to best suit your project\'s needs.
+A common question developers regularly ask is what the \'ideal\' set of patterns they should be using are.
+There isn\'t a singular answer to this question, but with the aid of what you\'ll learn in this book, you will hopefully be able to use your best judgment to select the right patterns to best suit your project\'s needs.

-##### The patterns we will be exploring in this section are the: {#the-patterns-we-will-be-exploring-in-this-section-are-the .unnumbered}
+##### The patterns we will be exploring in this section are the:

 -   [Creational Pattern](#the-creational-pattern)